tvl83/DeveloperDocumentation/README.md

     npm install -g grunt-cli

-Once you have the dependencies, navigate to this repository's directory on your machine, and then:
+Once you have these installed, navigate to this repository's directory on your machine and run:

     npm install

-to install any other necessary dependencies:
+This will install any other necessary dependencies needed for this application to run on your workstation.

-### Hosting locally
+### Hosting Locally

-This documentation uses Grunt and Assemble to build and push documentation updates.
-Once everything's installed, to build the documentation, type:
+This documentation uses [Grunt](http://gruntjs.com/) and [Assemble](http://assemble.io/) to build and push documentation updates.
+Once everything's installed, run the following command to build the documentation:

-`grunt build`
+    grunt build

-The documentation will be located in the `build` directory.
-If you would like to host this documentation locally, try:
+The generated documentation will be located in the `build` directory.
+If you would like to host this documentation locally, run:

-`node app`
+    grunt server

-Point your browswer to [http://localhost:3000](http://localhost:3000)
+This should open your default web browser to the docs homepage [http://localhost:9000](http://localhost:9000)

 ### Deployment